-- Blade drive belt tension,
+- Blade drive belt tension;

-- Blade wheels (in vertical and horizontal planes)'
+- Blade wheels (in vertical and horizontal planes);

-- Blade guide arm alignment See Section 6.5,
+- Blade guide arm See Section 6.5;

-- Blade guides See Section 6.6,
+- Blade guides See Section 5.6;

-- Blade Height Scale See Section 6.12.
+- Blade height scale See Section 6.12;

+- Cam engaging the limit switch and/or stop bolt See Figure 3-8.

 The following setup procedure should be performed whenever the sawmill is moved or reassembled.
-If sawing problems occur and misalignment is suspected, see See 6.1 for complete alignment instructions.
+If sawing problems occur and misalignment is suspected, See SECTION 6 for complete alignment instructions.

 - 1. Adjust the frame legs so the sawmill appears level.
 If sawmill is on soft ground, use shims under the legs if necessary. - 2.
-Run a string from the front bed rail to the rear bed rail near the operator's side of the frame.
-Place identical spacers between the string and the front and rear bed rails.
-Measure the distance between the string and the other bed rails.
+Run a string from the front bed rail to the rear bed rail near control box.
+Place identical spacers between string and the front and rear bed rails.
+Measure the distance between string and the other bed rails.
 Adjust the frame legs until all bed rails measure the same distance from the string. - 3.
 Loosen the auxiliary bed rail bolts and adjust the rail so it is the same distance from the string as the main bed rails.
 Retighten the bolts.